multicloud-ops/cherry-picker/README.md

 The first label is "bug", this tells the cherry picker that a bug was fixed or something was added to the master branch that needs to be included in the release branch target.

 The second label is the name of the release branch in a very special format.
-Chaning this format will cause the cherry-pick to be ignored.
+Changing this format will cause the cherry-pick to be ignored.
 The format is "release/release-x.x".

 You should have created your release using the release-cutter bot to add the required formatting to your release to be cherry-picked.
 This bot can be found here: https://github.com/multicloud-ops/release-cutter